 Get parents excited about coming to church each week with messages that speak to the season of life they're in.
 Launch a sermon series on family-related issues that address the challenges of parenting, raising a family, or managing finances.
 These provide real value for parents with relevant teaching and guidance.

-Another powerful method of connecting with parents is sharing testimonies from attending families before your service and online.
-Ask them to share why they started coming to church, and how being part of your community has impacted their life.
+Another powerful tool for youth and family outreach is hearing testimonies from attending families before your service as well as online.
+Ask them to share why they started coming to church, and how being part of your community has impacted their family’s life for the better.

 5. Develop parenting workshops

-Extend your reach beyond weekend worship service by hosting parent workshops.
+Extend your family outreach beyond Sundays by hosting parent workshops.
 This is an excellent opportunity to bring in parents from your local community who may be reluctant to attend on Sundays.
 Encourage your congregation to invite unchurched families they know who would benefit from attending a workshop.

 Cover topics like parent-child communication, managing children and technology, and work-life balance.
 Host an open-forum discussion or invite a guest speaker to share practical advice.
 Make it as easy as possible for parents to attend by providing free child care during the workshop.